narthana02/CodSOFT/README.md

 Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
 Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.
 Evaluate the model's performance using metrics like precision, recall, and F1-score, and consider techniques like oversampling or undersampling for improving results.

+The "CreditGuard" project is a machine learning-based credit card fraud detection system designed to protect credit cardholders and financial institutions from fraudulent transactions.
+It employs data preprocessing, machine learning models, and class imbalance handling techniques to distinguish between genuine and fraudulent transactions.
+Key features include real-time prediction, user-friendly interfaces, and rigorous model evaluation using metrics like accuracy, precision, recall, and F1-score.
+The project aims to mitigate financial losses and enhance security in the world of credit card transactions.
+Future enhancements may include advanced machine learning techniques and continuous model retraining to adapt to evolving fraud patterns.